asyrjasalo/dockoon/bicep/README.md

     az deployment group create \
         --resource-group "$AZ_PREFIX-$AZ_ENVIRONMENT-$AZ_APP-rg" \
         --template-file ./api.bicep \
-        -p apim_name="$AZ_PREFIX-$AZ_ENVIRONMENT-${AZ_APP}3-apim" \
+        -p apim_name="$AZ_PREFIX-$AZ_ENVIRONMENT-${AZ_APP}-apim" \
         -p app_name="$AZ_APP" \
         -p api_backend_url="http://$AZ_APP-$AZ_ENVIRONMENT.$AZ_DNS_ZONE_NAME:8080" \
         -p api_spec_url="https://${AZ_PREFIX}${AZ_ENVIRONMENT}${AZ_APP}sa.blob.core.windows.net/apis/openapi.json"

+The API is created in the product `app_name` (which is also created).
+An API Management default group named 'Developers' is assigned to the product.

+To get a subscription key for the API, sign up via your API Management developer portal.
+Portal signed up user is automatically placed in the group 'Developers', thus granting access (and a subscription key) to the product.

 ### Useful parameters

-If you want to switch the latest deployed API revision to live manually add `api_set_current=false`.
-By default, the latest revision is set as current (which might not be suitable in your production environment).
-Note that a new revision is only created in the first if the API specification has changed.
+If you want to switch the latest deployed API revision to live manually, add `api_set_current=false`.
+By default, **the new revision is set as current**, which may not be wanted in your production environment.
+Note that a new revision is created in the first place only if the API spec has been changed.

 If you want to require **no authentication** for the particular API deployed, add `api_require_auth=false`.
-Authentication is still required on the product level for the other APIs assigned in the same product.
+Authentication is still required on the product level for the other APIs assigned in the product.

 If you want to require **no admin approval** when new users subscribe to the product, add `app_require_admin_approval=false`.